 When a player outgrows youth big barrel bats (-5 drop weight) and is ready for high school ball, it is important to understand what a BBCOR bat is – you will be using this for the next four years!

 As of 2011 and until this day in 2020, the BBCOR standard (for non-wood bats) is a requirement in high school and college baseball.
 BBCOR certification is required by the NCAA before a given bat can be used in a competitive game.

-In comparison to the old standard, BESR, BBCOR certified bats are noticeably less powerful.
+In comparison to the older standard, the ball exit speed ratio (BESR), BBCOR certified bats are noticeably less powerful.
 This change was in part due to the immense power that BESR composite bats offered and the danger concerns for pitchers, particularly at the collegiate level.

 Keep reading to learn everything you need to know about BBCOR baseball bats.

 Table of Contents

 The BBCOR standard for high school and college baseball went into effect in 2011.
 It is the current certification required by the NCAA for Testing Bat Performance, and the standards for all legal competitive high school and college non-wood bats.

 “To initiate the certification process for all baseball bats that are constructed with materials other than one-piece solid wood, an interested bat manufacturer must send one of the NCAA Certification Centers written notice of its intent to request certification testing on specific models it deems appropriate for testing.”NATIONAL COLLEGIATE ATHLETIC ASSOCIATION STANDARD

 FOR TESTING BASEBALL BAT PERFORMANCE